-For the stormwater facilities identified in Exhibit B associated with Marksheffel Road Segment M3, attached hereto and incorporated herein by reference, including the proposed full-spectrum detention basin and its outfall into the City, District shall enter into a stormwater facility maintenance agreement with the County in compliance with the County’s MS4 permit requirements.
+For the stormwater facilities identified in Exhibit C associated with Marksheffel Road Segment M3, attached hereto and incorporated herein by reference, including the proposed full-spectrum detention basin and its outfall into the City, District shall enter into a stormwater facility maintenance agreement with the County in compliance with the County’s MS4 permit requirements.
 The signed agreement and completion of the necessary stormwater facilities to the satisfaction of the City and the County are required prior to opening the Marksheffel Road Segment M3 to public traffic.
 District shall promptly comply with any City requirements to address offsite drainage and erosion impacts to properties within the City.

-For Marksheffel Road Segment M4, the necessary stormwater facilities will be designed and constructed either with the Final Plat for the development on the part of The Schmidt Property adjacent to Marksheffel Road Segment M4 or with the Construction Documents for Marksheffel Road Segment 4, whichever is sooner.
+For Marksheffel Road Segment M4, the necessary stormwater facilities will be designed and constructed with the Final Plat for the development on the part of The Schmidt Property adjacent to Marksheffel Road Segment M4. .
+The preliminary design for stormwater facilities for Road Segment M6 will be designed with the Preliminary Plan for the development on the part of The Schmidt property adjacent to Marksheffel Road Segment M6.
 District shall enter into a stormwater facility maintenance agreement with the County in compliance with the County’s MS4 permit requirements.
-The signed agreement and completion of the necessary stormwater facilities to the satisfaction of the City and the County are required prior to opening the Marksheffel Road Segment M4 to public traffic.
+The signed agreement and completion of the necessary stormwater facilities to the satisfaction of the City and the County are required prior to paving the Marksheffel Road Segments M4 and M6.
 District shall promptly comply with any City requirements to address offsite drainage and erosion impacts to properties within the City.

-The District understands and agrees that it may apply for credits or reimbursement through the El Paso County Road Impact Fee Program for the Marksheffel Road Segments.
+The District understands and agrees that it is eligible to apply for credits or reimbursement through the El Paso County Road Impact Fee Program for the Marksheffel Road Segments constructed by the District

-The District understands and agrees that the construction of the Marksheffel Road Segments will not be eligible for cost recovery or reimbursements through the City or Pikes Peak Rural Transit Authority (PPRTA).
+The District understands and agrees that the construction of the Marksheffel Road Segments M3, M4 and M6, will not be eligible for cost recovery or reimbursements through the City or Pikes Peak Rural Transit Authority (PPRTA).